michalmietlinski/multiple-ai-comparision/README.md

 2. **Enter Prompt**: Type your prompt in the text area
 3. **View Responses**: See responses side by side
 4. **Thread Mode**: Continue conversations with context
+5. **Collections**: Organize prompts into collections for better management

 ## Contributing